LeWiz24/Pars-Tagram/README.md

 - [x] User can take a photo, add a caption, and post it to "Instagram"
 - [x] User can view the last 20 posts submitted to "Instagram"
 - [x] User can pull to refresh the last 20 posts submitted to "Instagram"
-- [ ] User can tap a post to go to a Post Details activity, which includes timestamp and caption.

 The following **stretch** features are implemented: